hashgraph/hedera-services/hedera-node/configuration/README.md

   - For example, more permissive Netty HTTP/2 settings

 ## upgrade/throttles.json
-* If present, should be used, post-upgrade, as input to a yahcli `sysfiles upload throttles` command
+* If present, will be used, post-upgrade, as input to a yahcli `sysfiles upload throttles` command.
+It will not layer on top of other throttles, it will be exactly what is in this file.
+If not present it will use https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/hedera-mono-service/src/main/resources/throttles.json.

 ## javaOptions
 * Script to start `HGCApp` with all needed options